ChicoState/UX-BlueConnect/README.md

 * In this phase a Cognitive Walkthrough is done with a sample user and scenario for the current wireframe.
   This is done to better understand the user's mental model for the wireframe.
-* Informal Feedback from the Software team is used to understand what limitations there are for the software and how the conceptual model of BlueConnect can change
+* Informal Feedback from the Software team is used to understand what limitations there are for the software and how the conceptual model of BlueConnect has changed (must pivot to new idea)
 * Analysis from Cognitive Walkthroughs of the current wireframes
   - Users would have preferred a back button over the currently implemented home button
   - Settings button should be an icon rather than the name of the device